LinSwanSaung/clinicinformationsystem/frontend/docs/ARCHITECTURE.md

 ## Overview

-The RealCIS frontend is built with React 19, Vite, and Tailwind CSS, following a feature-based architecture pattern.
+The ThriveCare frontend is built with React 19, Vite, and Tailwind CSS, following a feature-based architecture pattern.

 ## Directory Structure